existedinnettw/pdf_signature/README.md

 # pdf_signature

-A GUI app to create a signature on PDF page interactively.
+A GUI app to create signatures on PDF pages interactively.

 ## Features